nim-lang/Nim/doc/manual.rst

-Character literals are enclosed in single quotes `''` and can contain the same escape sequences as strings - with one exception: the platform dependent `newline`:idx: (``\p``) is not allowed as it may be wider than one character (often it is the pair CR/LF for example).
+Character literals are enclosed in single quotes `''` and can contain the same escape sequences as strings - with one exception: the platform dependent `newline`:idx: (``\p``) is not allowed as it may be wider than one character (it can be the pair CR/LF).
 Here are the valid `escape sequences`:idx: for character
 literals:

 ==================         ===================================================